Shivang44/js-y86/README.md

 -	Manually pause if you get stuck in an infinite loop
 -	Syntax highlighting
 -	See your (hopefully useful) compile errors as you type
+-	Input-Output:
+    - rdch
+    - wrch
+    - rdint
+    - wrint
+-	Additional Instructions:
+    - Multl
+    - Divl
+    - Modl

+##How to use it
 [See it in action](https://jgluck.github.io/js-y86/) or [read the documentation on the Wiki](https://github.com/jdg/js-y86/wiki).